JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 • iDeCo can create Japanese pension benefits.
 It does not automatically create U.S. qualified-plan treatment.

-Japan PFIC Trigger Scenarios: NISA Purchases, iDeCo Switches, and 特別分配金
+Japan PFIC Trigger Scenarios: NISA Purchases, iDeCo Switches and 特別分配金

 PFIC exposure usually starts with ordinary Japanese investing.
 Form 8621 reads the transaction differently.